Simon1037/some-js-explanation/README.md

 #### Regular and Arrow functions syntax

 Is important to know that the syntax shown above is 'Regular functiosyntax' and you are using 'Arrow function syntax'.This means that it does not have it's own 'this' value.
-To be more precise i have asked ChatGPT for a helping hand.
-So some of it is my own writing and some is not.

 Arrow function syntax